Katutandike - Let's Get Started - Transforming Lives in Uganda

 • well documented

-Please contact us for further information, and to help us achieve our goals for children and for disabled people in Uganda.
+Please contact us for further information, and to help us achieve our goals for vulnerable communities in Uganda.

 Founder